 - ice jams – winter and ice levels are reviewed and compared to previous data before they can be considered extraordinary

-The Disaster Recover Program (DRP) only covers disasters that are considered uninsurable.
-Depending on the type of insurance available, the program may not cover:
+The Disaster Recover Program only covers costs for disasters that are considered uninsurable.
+Visit insurable disasters for more information.

 Public Sector refers to municipalities, Metis Settlements, and Government of Alberta (GoA) departments.

-When a disaster or major emergency occurs in the province, Alberta Emergency Management Agency (AEMA) becomes aware of the circumstances, and monitors the events to gather information.
-As data becomes available, AEMA will assess the need for a DRP.
+When a disaster or major emergency occurs in the province, Alberta Emergency Management Agency becomes aware of the circumstances, and monitors the events to gather information.
+As data becomes available, the agency assesses the need for a Disaster Recover Program.

 Please refer to the Alberta Disaster Assistance Guidelines for eligible items and limitations.